Ibrahim Hewitt

-Ibrahim Hewitt is chairman of the board of trustees of Interpal and a senior editor at Middle East Monitor.
-He is a Muslim activist from Leicester, U.K. who is often alleged to be an Islamist extremist in the British press.
-Hewitt is a media and education consultant and has been the chairman of the Palestinian Relief and Development Fund (Interpal) since 1997.
+Ibrahim Hewitt is a British journalist, chairman of the board of trustees of Interpal and a senior editor at Middle East Monitor.
+A Muslim activist from Leicester, Hewitt is a media and education consultant and has been the chairman of the Palestinian Relief and Development Fund (Interpal) since 1997.

 Hewitt is also a school inspector and head of the Al-Aqsa School in Leicester.
 He received an honorary doctorate from the Islamic University in Gaza for his material support for both the university and the Palestinian people.
 He is also a trustee of the International Board of Educational Research and Resources (IBERR), founded by Yusuf Islam (aka, Cat Stevens), which distributes Islamic educational material around the world.
-Hewitt was also the Secretary General of the Muslim Council of Britain from 2004-2006, a UK consortium dominated by the Pakistani Islamist group, Jamaat-e-Islami.
+Hewitt was also the Secretary General of the Muslim Council of Britain from 2004 to 2006, a UK consortium dominated by the Pakistani Islamist group, Jamaat-e-Islami.

 Hewitt has been praised by Jeremy Corbyn, who 2 years later became leader of the Labour Party (UK).
 He spoke publicly at an event in 2013: "Over a very long period of time I’ve got to know Ibrahim Hewitt, the chair, extremely well.
 I consider him to be a very good friend and I think he’s done a fantastic job in leading and guiding Interpal which has done such great practical work."
-He is a person with great concern for humanity.
+Hewitt has been accused of being an Islamist extremist in the British press.